CHANGE INITIATIVE MANAGER II

 - Full conversant on issues and current trends as they relate to the banking industry’s product and services

-- Aptitude to prioritize and analyze a list of measurable product and service characteristics along with associated target values
+- Aptitude to prioritize and analyze a list of measureable product and service characteristics along with associated target values

 - Ability to set and develop strategic goals and techniques for a project and effectively communicate this to all project team members